hudson-newey/JSON2HTML/README.md

         "p { color: green }" // css styles are multi lined (for better readability) ],

-    "h1 class='display-4'": "This is contents" // the contents of the basic h1 element
+    "h1 class='display-4'": "This is contents", // the contents of the basic h1 element
+    "p": "this is some subtext"
 }
 ```

+_Note: All of the comments `//` will need to be removed to successfully convert this JSON to HTML_